mjtamlyn/ayb-notes/a-postgres-demystified.md

 Datatypes!
 We have many.
 Really awesome one - arrays.
 Works great for tagging.
 Timezonetz is really awesome too.

 Extensions!
 Many of them. citext - case insensitive text. hstore - KV store in your SQLs.
 Now we also have JSON - this validates itself which is good, but then we add PLV8 - run a language inside your db.
+Lol Javascript injection attacks.